Clinton-Davis/CapeTowns_Best_Bits/README.md

    - About link - opens up a Modal with information for the user<br>
    - Contact link - Open the Contact page with the email form.
  -  **-Main Heading-**
-   -  The main Heading Front and centre.
+   -  The main heading front and centre.
  -  **-Three Category Selection Buttons-**
    -  Sights / Adventure / Foodie.
   -  Click the button, and the main page heading fades away to reveal lists of destinations.
-On the right is an image for each place.
+On the right is an image for each destination.

 ####**_Contact Page_**
   - **-Email Form-**
-    - The form that asks the user to leave a comment via email and sends an automated response.
+    - The form asks the user to leave a comment via email and sends an automated response.

 <a name="wireframes"></a>

 #### Wireframe Mockups

 - [Main Page](https://github.com/Clinton-Davis/CapeTowns_Best_Bits/blob/master/sundries/CapeTownBestBitsWireFrames.png)<br>
 The page looks the same on all devices.
-On wider screens, the background Image fits the full screen, and the web content centred.
+On wider screens, the background Image fits the full screen, and the web content is centred.
 <a name="surface"></a>

 ---
 ## Surface
 The Navigation Bar at the top is transparent with a bottom box-shadow to highlight that it is a Navigation section.
-The Background image of Cape Town we used is has a lovely warmth to it.
-It shows all the significant parts that make up Cape Town, The City, the mountains and sea.
+The background image of Cape Town I used has a lovely warmth to it.
+It shows all the significant parts that make up Cape Town, The city, The mountains and sea.
 This image is also the background for the contact page.
 I went for a big font from [Google Fonts](https://fonts.google.com/), called *"Banger"* as the primary font.
 I chose this font because it has a rustic feel and can get away with being very large without being overbearing.
-The secondary font is *"Montserrat"*<br>
+The secondary font is *"Montserrat"*.
 It is clean and clear, and they complement each other.

-The moving backgrounds in the main page headings to make it more eye checking, The Main Heading has the blue sky, the Best Bits has one of Cape Town spectacular sunsets, the DIY  heading has the two oceans.
+The moving backgrounds on the main page headings make it more eye catching, The main heading has the blue sky, the Best Bits has one of Cape Towns spectacular sunsets, the DIY  heading has the two oceans.
-The Westen province rugby team inspires the choice of colour for the three main option buttons; witch colours are Blue and white.
+The Westen province rugby team inspires the choice of colour for the main option buttons; which are Blue and white.